xySaad/bindjs/README.md

 # bindjs
-A lightwieght library for reactive websites
+A lightweight library for reactive websites